dbaston/gdal/doc/source/drivers/raster/vrt.rst

 The following creations options are supported:

+.. oo:: BLOCKXSIZE
+   :since: 3.7

--  **BLOCKXSIZE=n**: (GDAL >= 3.7) Sets block width.
+   Sets block width.

+.. oo:: BLOCKYSIZE
+   :since: 3.7

--  **BLOCKYSIZE=n**: (GDAL >= 3.7) Sets block height.
+   Sets block height.

-Setting explicitly the block size is an advanced setting that should only be used, when the user has determined that it is needed.
+   Setting explicitly the block size is an advanced setting that should only be used when the user has determined that it is needed.
 By default the block size is set to:

    - 128x128 for a source-based VRT raster band.
 Unless the VRT is made of a single source and this single source is not subsetted, in which case the block size of the unique source will be set as the VRT raster band block size)

    - 512x128 for a warped VRT.

 .vrt Format
 -----------